What is Dustoff ?

 Recipients of the Congressional Gold Medal.

-On Thursday, September 26, 2024, the President signed into law:
+On Thursday, September 26, 2024, the President signed

-War, collectively, in recognition of their extraordinary heroism
+Crews of the Vietnam War, collectively, in recognition of their

-and life-saving actions in Vietnam.
+extraordinary heroism and life-saving actions in Vietnam.

 Bills Signed: S. 2825, S. 2861.